 To create a framework for a healthy search process, our Elders have been actively seeking advice from multiple sources such as the leaders and staff of other churches who have or are going through this process, Free Church denominational leaders, church consultants, and respected authors who have written on the subject.

 Additionally, per our church by-laws, our Elders are now working to establish a search committee from within the congregation that will, practically speaking, carry much of the weight of the search process itself.
 This committee is expected to be formed by mid-January.
 More information will be posted here at that time.

-In 1978, Pastor Mark started his ministry at First Free as the youth pastor.
-In 1982 through a God-orchestrated chain of events he transitioned into the role of lead pastor.
+In 1978, Pastor Mark Brunott started his ministry at First Free Church as the Youth Pastor.
+In 1982 through a God-orchestrated chain of events he transitioned into the role of Lead Pastor.
 Because of the faithfulness of God and the willingness of the congregation to sacrifice the resources entrusted to them, the church has grown spiritually and numerically, in the scope of its global outreach, the expansion of its local ministries and even the size of its physical facilities.

-Many lives have been transformed into the image of Christ through the faithful preaching of God’s Word and God has blessed First Free financially to bring us to the place where we are debt free and positioned to reach more of Lincoln with the good news of Jesus Christ.
+Many lives have been transformed into the image of Christ through the faithful preaching of God’s Word and God has blessed First Free Church financially to bring us to the place where we are debt-free and positioned to reach more of Lincoln with the Good News of Jesus Christ.